stream-protocol/stream-payments-monorepo/README.md

 8. **Asset Management:** Businesses can efficiently manage a wide range of digital assets within the ecosystem, ensuring flexibility and convenience in financial operations.

-9. **Partnership Programs:** Encourages collaborations and partnerships with **Stream**Payments™, promoting mutual growth and expanding the ecosystem through referral programs, co-marketing efforts, and joint ventures.
+9. **Partnership Programs:** Encourages collaborations and partnerships with **StreamPayments™**, promoting mutual growth and expanding the ecosystem through referral programs, co-marketing efforts, and joint ventures.

 10. **StreamConnect:** A Solana Payment Framework and Development Forum that fosters innovation and collaboration within the Solana ecosystem.